-The main areas of charitable activity are a befriending scheme for over 60s, advocacy & advice through a partnership project known as Ladywood Community Advice, neighbourly practical help, support for refugee and asylum seeker families, and a GP surgery based chaplaincy service, our Listening and Guidance Service.
+The main areas of charitable activity are a befriending scheme for over 60s, advocacy & advice support through our Ladywood Community Advice project, neighbourly practical help, support for refugee and asylum seeker families, and a GP surgery based chaptaincy service, our Listening and Guidance Service.
 These activities and the achievements that flow from our work are described below.

-Our 'Karis BeFriends' project, matching volunteer befrienders to visit isolated older people living in their own homes, has directly supported 136 people this year.
-Alongside this befriending support, a further 61 over 60s have received support such as advocacy & advice or practical help.
+Our 'Karis BeFriends' project, matching volunteer befrienders to visit isolated older people living in their own homes, has directly supported 125 people this year.
+Alongside this befriending support, a further 51 over 60s have received support such as advocacy & advice or practical help.

-Our work with children & families, largely focusing on asylum seekers and refugees, has supported over 451 families this year, 101 adults have attended our English for Speakers of Other Language classes where they have been supported to learn basic conversational English, and 118 adults attended the 'Welcome' group, offering chance for social interaction with other young families in similar circumstances.
-Our Children & Families Worker visited 77 families at home to offer further befriending, practical help and advocacy.
-66 families received further befriending including taking people out to help them find places in their local area or introduce them to others, accompanying them when they have appointments or providing neighbourly help or advice.
-The Baby Bank has supported 247 families with practical items, such as cots, buggies and baby clothes.
-This enables families, many of whom are living on the poverty line, to access essential equipment they need to properly care for their babies and to free up their limited resources for their other day to day needs.
+Our work with children & families, largely focusing on asylum seakers and refugees, has supported over 386 families this year, 66 adults have attended our English for Speakers of Other Language classes where they have been supported to learn basic conversational English, and 117 adults attended the 'Welcome' group, offering chance for social interaction with other young families in similar circumstances.
+Our Children & Families Worker, Family Outreach Worker and volunteers visited 92 families at home to offer further befriending, practical help and advocacy.
+40 families received further befriending including taking people out to help them find places in their local area or introduce them to others, accompanying them when they have appointments or providing neighbourly help or advice.
+The Baby Bank has supported 187 families with practical items, such as cots, buggles and baby clothes.
+This enables families, many of whom are living on the poverty line, to access essential equipment they need to properly care for their bables and to free up their limited resources for their other day to day needs.